Archaeological field research

 Luftbild des Stadtzentrums von Aguntum

-The excavations in the Merchants' Forum were completed in summer 2025.
-The building uncovered here is organised around an almost square square.
-Accommodation rooms were found on its south, west and east sides, while larger working areas were located to the north.
-In the centre of the square, a 7 x 9 m large and 1.5 m deep water basin was excavated in its first construction phase.
-A unique finding is the evidence of trade in rock crystal in the merchants' forum, a commodity that has not been found in the same quantity at the Aguntum merchants' forum at any other site in the Imperium Romanum.
-Among the approx. 2,000 fragments of rock crystal are mainly flakes, which indicate that the raw material was processed.
+The excavations in the commercial forum were completed in summer 2025.
+The building uncovered here is organized around a nearly square courtyard.
+Accommodation rooms were identified along the south, west, and east sides, while larger work areas were located to the north.
+In the center of the courtyard, a water basin measuring approximately 7 x 9 m and 1.5 m deep was constructed in the earliest phase.
+A unique finding is the clear evidence for trade in rock crystal in the commercial forum—a commodity not documented in comparable quantity at any other site in the Roman Empire.
+Among the roughly 2,000 rock-crystal fragments, flakes predominate, indicating on-site processing of the raw material.

-The "magnificent building" adjoining the Merchants' Forum to the west - so named in the 1970s because of its rich marble decoration - has already been partially excavated under the direction of W. Alzinger.
-As things stand at present, this is probably the eastern end of the actual forum, where the administrative and cult buildings of the imperial city are presumed to have been located.
-This area is separated from the merchants' forum by a continuous wall - trade/crafts and the administrative centre of the city are thus clearly separated from each other not only functionally but also spatially.
-In addition to the work on previously untouched terrain, a further focus of field research has emerged since 2017 with the excavations in the areas of the craftsmen's quarter and the baths.
-The work in the area of the forum and the thermal baths is ongoing and will continue from 2026.
+The “Prunkbau” (="Prestigious Building") adjoining the commercial forum to the west—so named in the 1970s for its rich marble decoration—was partially excavated under W. Alzinger.
+Current evidence suggests that it represents the eastern end of the main forum, where the city’s administrative and cult buildings are presumed to have been located.
+This zone is separated from the commercial forum by a continuous wall, meaning that trade/crafts and the administrative center of the city were clearly separated not only functionally but also spatially.
+Alongside work in previously untouched areas, a further focus of field research has emerged since 2017 with excavations in the craftsmen’s quarter and at the baths.
+Work in the forum area and the thermae is ongoing and will continue from 2026.

 Literature

 A.B.
 Mayer / A. Unterforcher, Die Römerstadt Agunt bei Lienz in Tirol.
-A preliminary work for its excavation (1908).
+Eine Vorarbeit zu ihrer Ausgrabung (1908).

 P. I. Ploner, Agunt, die alte Kelten- und Römerstadt bei Lienz in Tirol, und Prof. Ploners Ausgrabungen daselbst (1912).